jaalto/project--shell-script-performance-and-portability/README.md

 - There are no practical differences between these.
 The POSIX `$(())` statement will do fine.
-Note that the odd-looking [`:`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html) utilizes the true operator's side effect and therefore may not be the most readable option.
+Note that the odd-looking null command [`:`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html) utilizes the command's side effect and therefore may not be the most readable option.
   See [code](./bin/t-statement-arithmetic-increment.sh).